KCbao/csconcepts/Docker/docker.md

 - build image from Dockerfile. `docker build <path of dockerfile>` or `docker build -t <imageName:tagName> <path of dockerfile>`
 - run image `docker run <imageName:tagName>`

+### Commands in Dockerfile
+`RUN echo xxxx`: print xxx

+`FROM <ubuntu>`: base image, here means you will be working on a linux-ubuntu machine

+`ENV <key> <value>`: used to set the environment variables.
+These variables consist of "key-value" pairs which can be accessed within the container by scripts and applications. e.g., `ENV SERVER_WORKS 4` means setting SERVER_WORKS to 4.

+`WORKDIR <path>`: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it.

+`EXPOSE <port num>`: used to associate a specific port to enable networking between the running process inside the container and the outside world.

+`VOLUME ["/dir_1", "/dir_2"]`: used to enable access from ur container to directories on the host machine.
+This "dir_1, dir_2" may store your app.py, and these dirs can be used by different containers built by this image.

+`ADD <src> <des>`

+### Build Docker Image out from Dockerfile
+`docker build -t <name of docker image> <path to Dockerfile>`: e.g., `docker build -t mypythonapp .`: where Dockerfile is stored under current directory "."
+`docker images`: verify image "mypythonapp" is installed `docker run -p <port number of host>:<port number of container> --name=<container name> <image name>`: spin up a container based on this image, and container port will be mapped to host port, we will view from host port to see the content of container.

+During `docker build`, it will exectute docker commands in Dockerfile line by line.
+Each line actually is building an intermediate container, each itermediate container has an id, and this intermediate container gets removed after completing this layer's construction.
+If docker build has error and interrupted in the middle, then when you `docker image ls`, you will see this intermediate layer's id.

+## build jupyter notebook to test you have all python dependencies installed
+1. in requirements.txt, add "jupyter" (stands for pip install jupyter)
+2. in Dockerfile, `CMD ["jupyter", "notebook", "--port=8890", "--no-browser", "--ip=0.0.0.0", "--allow-root"]`, then when you docker build image and run a container of this image, it will auto-open a jupyter notebook browsering web.

+## Mutistage build
+ You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.

+ Optionally COPY accepts a flag --from=<name|index> that can be used to set the source location to a previous build stage

+ - `docker-compose up -d`: just change env variables in your docker-compose file, this command will update your variables without rebuild images

+ ### docker attach
+ `docker attach <container>`: to attach any input/output, error streams to a running container.
+Similar to `docker logs <container>`.

+ ### docker save -o <output file name>.tar <image name>`
+Save the image, -o means 'output'

+### docker load -i <file name>.tar
+-i: "input"

+### docker-compose up
+build images and start containers of images declared in docker-compose.yml

+### docker-compose start/stop
+start and stop the existing images/containers.

+### docker image tag <image id> <new name>
+change name, in `docker images`, you'll see both the old name image and new name image, both refer to the same image id.